roscoe81/ev-charger-monitor/README.md

 1. "Reset Charger": It's found that this can be used to commence EV charging when the charger is in the "Connected and Locked" state - even if the charger's key switch is still in the locked state.

 2. "Lock Outlet": Places the charger in an error mode and interrupts the charging process.
-This shoukdn't be necessary because the EV will stop the charging process when the desired charge level is met.
+This shouldn't be necessary because the EV will stop the charging process when the desired charge level is met.

 3. "Unlock Outlet": Takes the charger out of error mode

 ACKs are uplinked via TTN when each control command has been received.

+Thecharger states can be monitored and charger commands sent using the Apple Home App and [Home Manager](https://github.com/roscoe81/Home-Manager)

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgements
-The project has been developed by exploring some of the charger interworking functionality documented in https://github.com/cvvmedia/symcon.cvvmedia.ablchargepoint.
+The project has been developed after exploring some of the charger interworking functionality documented in https://github.com/cvvmedia/symcon.cvvmedia.ablchargepoint.
 The outcome, combined with my additional protocol analysis is [here](https://github.com/roscoe81/ev-charger-monitor/blob/main/Documentation/Charger%20Protocol.pdf).